saucelabs/sauce-docs/docs/test-fairy/using-test-fairy/uploading-an-app.md

 ## Uploading an Application

-Once your account is created and verified, you are ready to upload your app.
+Once your account is created and verified, you can upload your app.

 Click **New Upload** to upload an app.